Harsh-Chaurasia16/Life-Skill-Repo/Grit-and-Growth-Mindset.md

 *  To develop your life curriculum.
 *  Honour the struggle.

-## What are your ideas to take action and build Growth Mindset?
+## What are your ideas for taking action and building a growth mindset?
 My ideas to take action and build a growth mindset are:
 * To enjoy each day with a challenge, anything such as coding, playing chess or even learning new library or technology.
 * To have a positive look at the work you are doing, have a sense of pride that you are learning something new or you are enhancing your skills.